 In this revised plan, a 20th-century warehouse, the facade of another, and the Princess of Wales Theatre have all been saved. <PHOTO BELOW – interior Princess of Wales theatre>

-The condominium towers are taller than in the original scheme – 92 and 82 storeys – and there are two of them, not three. <PHOTOS BELOW – 1) looking from the east; 2) west along King Street; Mirvish+Gehry, Projectcore inc.>
+The condominium towers are taller than in the original scheme – 92 and 82 storeys – and there are two of them, not three. <PHOTOS BELOW – looking west along King Street; Mirvish+Gehry, Projectcore inc.>

 FRANK GEHRY was born in TORONTO.
 As a teenager, he and his family moved to California where eventually he became a world-renowned architect.
 Three of his best-known projects are the Guggenheim Museum Bilbao, the Disney Concert Hall in Los Angeles, and the Dancing House aka ‘Fred and Ginger’ in Prague, Czech Republic. <PHOTO BELOW>